-Arguably the most reliable way to use Switcher Studio when streaming live video is to hardwire your devices all to the same local network via ethernet.
-This is now possible on some newer iOS devices using a few adapters.
-We recently had the opportunity to stream day 2 of Summit.Live’s event in Los Angeles using this method.
-The event was held at the Millennium Biltmore Hotel in downtown Los Angeles.
+Arguably the most reliable way to use Switcher Studio when streaming live video is to hardwire all of your devices to the same local network via ethernet.
+This is easily achievable using newer iOS devices using a few adapters.
+In 2017, Switcher had the opportunity to stream day two of Summit.Live’s event in Los Angeles using this method.
+The event was held at the Millennium Biltmore Hotel in downtown Los Angeles, and used three cameras — and of course, Switcher Studio — to capture the speakers' presentations.

-We decided on a three camera setup and a MacBook Air running PowerPoint to bring in the presentations for the production.
-Since the cameras were hard wired over ethernet, we did not have to worry about wireless interference or dropped frames for our local recording.
-We used our main mixing Switcher iPad as our wide shot, then had two other devices up closer to the stage as our other cameras.
+We decided on a three-camera setup to capture the action, and a MacBook Air running PowerPoint to bring in the presentations for the production.
+Since the cameras were hardwired over ethernet, we didn't have to worry about wireless interference or dropped frames for our local recording.
+We used our main mixing Switcher iPad as our wide shot, then had two other devices recording closer to the stage.

 - iPad Pro 9.7 (Main Switcher and Cam 1)